 If you have a Border Collie to rehome - please read on

-situation has changed some of the ways we work and limited the sort
+pandemic has changed some of the ways we work and limited the sort

 of dogs we are able to take in and re-home.
 We cannot take in any

 dogs that display any aggression towards humans or any animals.

 We certainly will not be able to accept any dog that has bitten, no